 - Some form of identification (driver’s licence, passport etc).

-You will only be given your keys if all the necessary accommodaiton contract and payments to confirm your room booking have been received as well as your online induction completed.
+You will only be given your keys if all the necessary accommodation contract and payments to confirm your room booking has been received as well as your online induction completed.

-If you have not booked a room in the BU acccommodation portfolio you will need to contact your acccommodation provider direct to discuss your arrival.
+If you have not booked a room in the BU accommodation portfolio you will need to contact your accommodation provider directly to discuss your arrival.

 What to bring